 - OEM's to Pay $112 Billion for Air, Water, Energy and Contamination Control Products and Services

-- Siemens to Provide Equipment for Treatment Plant in Thailand
+- Siemens Awarded Contract for Treatment Plants in Thailand